 Keith grew up in Texas and has lived in NYC since 1991.
 He earned a BA in accounting from Southwestern University in Texas and is a Certified Public Accountant (CPA) and a Certified Financial Planner (CFP).
-He is currently Managing Director for the Weiler/Arnow family office and has more than 25 years’ experience in investment management and financial planning for multigenerational families.
-His prior experience includes Big Four tax work with high net worth individuals/families; serving as Director of Tax for Collier Enterprises; and serving as Vice President for the Norman/Weil families and for the Sulzberger family.
+He is currently President of the Weiler/Arnow family office and has more than 25 years’ experience in investment management and financial planning for multigenerational families.
+His prior experience includes Big Four tax work with high-net-worth individuals/families; serving as Director of Tax for Collier Enterprises; and serving as Vice President for the Norman/Weil families and for the Sulzberger family.

 Keith loves to travel and learn about cultures and history, especially the commonalities of different religions.

 Miriam began attending St. Bartholomew's in 1982, soon after moving from her home state of Idaho to New York City and beginning work at Manufacturers Hanover Trust Co.
 She joined the Community Club and began attending weekday services shortly thereafter, formally becoming a Church member in 1985.
 Her and her late husband Howard’s marriage was blessed by the Rev. Judith Baumer in 1989.
 Their twin daughters were baptized by the Rev. Bruce Forbes in 1996.
 Paula and Helene attended St. Bartholomew's preschool, and were Choristers for 10 years.